-5.2.1 Decompositions (I) and (II)
+Decompositions (I) and (II)

 The results for decompositions (I) and (II) depend on the specification of the OLS regression model used.
-For decomposition (I), an important comparison to study is that between excluding and including the weighted fractional rank deviation d in the regression for the degree of stunting h.
-For decomposition (II), we carry out a similar analysis comparing the results from excluding and including h in the regression for d.
+For decomposition (I), an important comparison to study is that between the exclusion and the inclusion of the weighted fractional rank deviation d in the regression for the degree of stunting h.
+For decomposition (II), we carry out a similar analysis, comparing the results from excluding and including h in the regression for d.
 Table 2 contains the coefficients for the two sets of regressions for h and d as well as the t- and F-statistics and significances.
 We corrected standard errors for heteroskedasticity by using White's heteroskedasticity-consistent standard errors.

-Using OLS regression the t-statistics indicate that the variables d and hare highly significant in the regressions for h and d, respectively.
-In other words, h is very much influenced by d, and vice versa, d is very much influenced by h.
-Furthermore, the regression results for h are largely affected when d is included as a regressor, whereas the regression results for d do not seem to differ much when h is included.
-When d is excluded in the regression for h, all variables are significant at the 5% level except for safe drinking water.
-However, when d is included in the regression for h, two more variables besides safe drinking water turn out to be insignificant, namely residence type and satisfactory sanitation.
-Also, education of the mother and her partner have become less significant when including d as a regressor.
-Consequently, it seems that d is attributing some of the explanatory variation of these variables in the regression for h.
-In contrast, when h is included in the regression for d, only child's age is affected in the sense that it has become more significant.
+Using OLS regression, the t-statistics indicate that the variables d and b are highly significant in the regressions for b and d, respectively.
+In other words, b is very much influenced by d, and vice versa, d is very much influenced by b.
+Furthermore, the regression results for b are greatly affected when d is included as a regressor, whereas the regression results for d do not seem to differ much when b is included.
+When d is excluded in the regression for b, all variables are significant at the 5 per cent level except for safe drinking water.
+However, when d is included in the regression for b, two more variables besides safe drinking water turn out to be insignificant, namely residence type and satisfactory sanitation.
+Also, education of the mother and her partner become less significant when including d as a regressor.
+Consequently, it seems that in the regression for b, some of the variation explained by these variables is being attributed to d.
+In contrast, when h is included in the regression for d, only the child's age variable is affected in the sense that it becomes more significant.
 Although we argue that the OLS framework is not the right methodology to estimate the regression models with d and h as regressors, because of the correlated nature of the cross-sectional data, we suspect that the regression model for h including d makes more sense than the regression model for d including h.

-Using the two regressions for h, excluding and including d, we computed two versions of decomposition (I) and using the two regressions for d, excluding and including h, we computed two versions of decomposition (II).
+Using the two regressions for h, excluding and including d, we computed two versions of decomposition (I), and using the two regressions for d, excluding and including h, we computed two versions of decomposition (II).
 The percentage contributions of these decompositions are shown in Table 3 and visualized in Figure 1.
-An important observation is that decomposition (I) has a zero residual component when d is included and decomposition (II) has a zero residual component when h is included.
-Also, the contributions for d in decomposition (I) and for h in decomposition (II) are by far the largest, being 66.08% and 43.08%, and seem to capture all residual variation on top of their real contributions when compared to the large residual value of 39.76% of decomposition (I) excluding d and of decomposition (II) excluding h.
+An important observation is that decomposition (I) has a zero residual component when d is included and decomposition (II) has a zero residual component when d is included.
+Also, the contribution of d in decomposition (I) and of h in decomposition (II) are by far the largest, being 66.08 per cent and 43.08 per cent, respectively, and seem to capture all residual variation on top of their real contributions, compared to the large residual value of 39.76 per cent in decomposition (I) excluding d and in decomposition (II) excluding h.
 As discussed in Section 3.1, this result is an artefact of including either socioeconomic status or health as a variable in the decompositions that aim to explain the correlation between these variables.